 An effective SRM strategy is not possible without suitable port governance structures.
-In fact, stakeholder relationship management partly deals with corporate governance questions, that is, mainly the processes of stakeholder input and participation.
-The corporate governance framework should recognize the rights of stakeholders and encourage active co-operation and participation of stakeholders in creating wealth.
+In fact, stakeholder relationship management partly deals with corporate governance questions, mainly the processes of stakeholder input and participation.
+The corporate governance framework should recognize the rights of stakeholders and encourage their active cooperation and participation in creating wealth.
 As effective and efficient governance does not arise automatically, port authorities should develop organizational processes and entrepreneurial cultures that enhance stakeholder satisfaction.
-Port managers have an obligation to deal openly and honestly with the various stakeholders, thereby avoiding as much as possible self-serving actions.
-In modern port policy and the concomitant decision-making processes, one should emphasize the interdependence among the various stakeholders.
+Port managers have an obligation to deal openly and honestly with the various stakeholders, thereby avoiding self-serving actions as much as possible.
+In modern port policy and the concomitant decision-making processes, one should emphasize interdependence among the various stakeholders.

 Positive and mutually supportive stakeholder relationships will encourage trust and stimulate collaborative efforts leading to relational wealth, that is, organizational assets arising from familiarity and teamwork.
 Conflict and suspicion among stakeholders will stimulate formal bargaining resulting in time delays and increased costs.
 Formal bargaining often appears when stakeholders demand compensation for incurred risks or harms.
 Compensation claims are often subject to highly politicized negotiation rounds, characterized by a lack of trust and an absence of solid deals/arrangements among the stakeholders.
 Under these circumstances, port authorities and or government departments might be tempted to use compensations as a tool to neutralize (at least temporarily) some community groups.
 In contrast, community groups might use the negotiation rounds as a tool to consolidate their position as legitimate interlocutors in port development debates.